 Piezoelectric materials and transducers are available commercially.
-Thus, new piezoelectric generators could be produced cost-efficiently in large quantities and can be easily exploited.
-Nowadays, it is possible to generate renewable electricity using piezoelectric materials and transducers placed in special structures that allow the amplification of the direct piezoelectric effect.
+Thus, the new piezoelectric generators could be produced cost-efficiently in large quantities and easy exploitation.
+Nowadays, it is possible of generating renewable electricity using piezoelectric materials and transducers placed in special structures that allow amplification of the direct piezoelectric effect.
+The generation of electric charges is produced by mechanical motion action.